Easy Sourdough Granola – Quick Or Long Fermented

 This sourdough granola recipe is tangy, crunchy, and lightly sweetened for a delicious breakfast or snack.
 Add your favorite nuts, seeds, and dried fruit to make it just how you like it!

-a white bowl of yogurt topped with sourdough granola.
-A baking sheet of more granola is in the background
+A white bowl of yogurt topped with sourdough granola.
+A baking sheet of more granola is in the background.

 Are you tired of the same old breakfast routine?
 Looking to add a twist to your morning meal that will leave your taste buds tingling with delight?
 Look no further than incorporating the unique flavors and benefits of sourdough into your granola.